amirbar/visual_prompting/README.md

 ## Evaluation

+### Dataset preparation:

+Our evaluation pipeline is based on [Volumetric Aggregation Transformer](https://github.com/Seokju-Cho/Volumetric-Aggregation-Transformer).
+Please follow the dataset preparation steps for PASCAL-5i dataset in this repository.

 ### Evaluate on Foreground Segm on Pascal 5i on split [0-3]:
 ```
 cd evaluate && python evaluate_segmentation.py \